Dr. Susan LaFlesche Picotte Memorial Hospital: Description and history

 Susan LaFlesche Picotte was born into the Omaha tribe in 1865.
 Her father, Joseph LaFlesche, was the tribe's last recognized chief, and saw to it that his children were well educated and could integrate into white society.
 Trained in medicine at the Women's Medical College of Pennsylvania, she returned to the reservation, where she eventually became its primary medical provider.
 The hospital was built through her fundraising efforts, which yielded the $8,000 needed from a variety of private philanthropic sources.
 The building was a working hospital until the late 1940s, after which it served a variety of functions since, including a museum.
 As of 2013, it housed Mi'Jhu'Wi Ministries, a nonprofit providing services to the people of the Omaha Reservation.
+In 2017, Judi M. gaiashkibos, executive director of the Nebraska Commission on Indian Affairs, set up a committee of Picotte's descendants and community leaders from the Omaha tribe, to help plan the restoration of hospital.
+Using funding raised from the United States Department of Agriculture and private donations, the hospital was renovated and redesigned to house a medical clinic, museum, and cultural center.